Partial identification via conditional linear programs: estimation and policy learning: Estimation

 \subsection{Estimating bounds with entropic regularization}

 Due to the non-smoothness of the conditional linear programs, small errors in either the constraint or objective vectors can lead to large changes in the optimal solution of the conditional LP.
-This is visible in Theorem~\ref{thm:primal_est_rate}, where the bias of the de-biased BFS estimator depends on the worst-case estimation error across the covariate space $\mathcal{X}$, though the effect is blunted with a more stringent margin condition.
 As an alternative, we propose to target a smoothed version of the estimand that adds an entropy penalty to the conditional linear program.
 As we will see, this will induce some approximation error, but we will typically be able to tune the level of regularization so that the approximation error will be small relative to the standard error of the estimator.